reactjs/rfcs/text/0000-ref-forwarding.md

 I recently began contributing to [`react-relay` modern](https://github.com/facebook/relay/tree/master/packages/react-relay/modern) in order to prepare it for the [upcoming React async-rendering feature](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html).

 One of the first challenges I encountered was that `react-relay` depends on the legacy, unstable context API, and values passed through legacy `context` aren't accessible in the new, [static `getDerivedStateFromProps` lifecycle](https://github.com/reactjs/rfcs/blob/master/text/0006-static-lifecycle-methods.md#static-getderivedstatefrompropsnextprops-props-prevstate-state-shapestate--null).
-The long-term plan for `react-relay` is to use the [new and improved contex API](https://github.com/reactjs/rfcs/blob/master/text/0002-new-version-of-context.md) but this can't be done without dropping support for older versions of React- (something `react-relay` may not be able to do yet).
+The long-term plan for `react-relay` is to use the [new and improved context API](https://github.com/reactjs/rfcs/blob/master/text/0002-new-version-of-context.md) but this can't be done without dropping support for older versions of React- (something `react-relay` may not be able to do yet).

 In an effort to work around this, I created a smaller wrapper component to convert the necessary `context` value to a `prop` so that it could be accessed within the static lifecycle: